sam-wee/edb-osp/food-for-thought/from-the-community/_posts/2020-06-11-lockdown-cooking.md

 Be it sourdough bread or chocolate cakes, or even a basic banana bread, nearly all of us were rolling and dusting, then keeping our fingers crossed that no smoke alarm would go off in our kitchens.
 We then presented our creations to the critical (and only) judges: our family.

-Dora Yip who moved with her husband to his hometown in Dunedin (New Zealand) recounted the success of a recent bake.
+_Dora Yip_ who moved with her husband to his hometown in Dunedin (New Zealand) recounted the success of a recent bake.
 “The best thing I’ve made in lockdown – from an audience reaction perspective – is a simple Jewish challah bread.
 My kids rated it 100 out of 10.
 It was that good!
 I made it as part of a #breadsoftheworld challenge.
 The braiding of the bread is very calming and therapeutic.
 We eat it fresh with anything, and the next day, it makes the best French toast."

 ![Image](/images/stories/2020/Jun/lockdowncooking-2.png)
 _Dora and her success bake – a simple Jewish challah bread_

 Sometimes, even when our ovens break down, we find a way to produce a cake.
-This is just what happened to Yan Teo-Maya, in El Retiro, Antioquia (Colombia).
+This is just what happened to _Yan Teo-Maya_, in El Retiro, Antioquia (Colombia).
 Owner-chef of an Asian restaurant, Yan used the extra time that she had during the crisis to experiment.
 “I found new and creative ways to bake.
 I tried to use existing recipes and steamed them instead of baking.
 Banana cake and chocolate cake was a success.
 Steaming results in a much spongier and softer texture compared to traditional baking where the cake turns out drier and denser.
 I also baked matcha green tea biscuits and chocolate chip cookies using a steamer (dry method).”

 ![Image](/images/stories/2020/Jun/lockdowncooking-4.jpg)
 _Yan at her restaurant in Colombia with the Singapore Minister of National Development Lawrence Wong_